getfem/getfem/doc/sphinx/source/userdoc/model_time_integration.rst

 As it has been explained in previous sections, some intermediate variables are added to the model in order to represent the time derivative of the variables on which the scheme is applied.
 Once again, if "u" is such a variable, "Dot_u" will represent the time derivative of "u" approximated by the used scheme.

 This also mean that "Dot_u" (and "Dot2_u" in order two in time problems) can be used to express the transient terms.
-In the weak form language, the term:
+In GWFL, the term:

 .. math::